Requesting access to online surveys

 The Jisc online survey tool is designed for Academic Research, Education and Public Sector organisations.
 It’s a powerful, easy to use tool for creating online surveys and is used by over 300 different organisations in the UK and internationally.
 It allows you to develop, deploy, and analyse surveys via the web.

-- Ethical approval for your study (if required).
+- Faculty ethical approval for your study (if required).
 For undergraduate students, the supervisor may have overarching ethical approval.

 - Confirmation of completion of GDPR training.

 - Research Data Management Plan (if required).
 For undergraduate students, you are not expected to provide us with a research data management plan, but if you do have one, then please do share that with us.

 When making your request via the TIS helpdesk, if you have completed an ethics application within the Plymouth Ethics Online System, please quote your project reference number or when Research and Innovation get in touch, please quote your project reference to negate the need for you to send all your information by email.
 If you plan to do any further surveys related to new studies (not related to the original request), then you are required to send your ethical approval confirmation and research data management plan to firstname.lastname@example.org